swcarpentry/git-novice/_episodes/05-history.md

 {: .output}

 As you might guess from its name,
-`git checkout` checks out (i.e., restores) an old version of a file.
+`git restore` restores an older version of a file.
-In this case,
-we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
+In this case, we're telling Git that we want to recover the version of the file as it was at the last saved commit.
-If we want to go back even further, we can use a commit identifier instead:
+If we want to go back even further, we can use a commit identifier with the `-s/--source` flag instead:

 ~~~
-$ git checkout f22b25e mars.txt
+$ git restore -s 097d183 mars.txt   # git checkout 097d183 mars.txt
 ~~~
 {: .language-bash}